SoCadiou/Beyond_secretome__INTERVAL_CHRIS_pqtl/Epitope_definition/README.md

 future::plan(multicore, workers = 32)
 ```

 Adjust this value according to the available resources.
-On Windows, use `multisession` instead of `multicore`.